CommonAccord/Cmacc-Org/Doc/G/NVCA/2020/Binder/Acme-SeriesA/Center.md

 IRA.=[G/NVCA/2020/IRA/Form/0.md]

-Note=The Voting Agreement is referenced with a particular configuration of the Board and the optional "Sale Rights" section 4 (renumbering the following sections).
-This demonstrates a way to create (maintain and communicate) a series of use-cases for the form.
+Note=The Voting Agreement is referenced in four different forms.
+V1, which makes some basic choices, V2 with a particular configuration of the Board, V3 with the optional "Sale Rights" and V4 with both Board and Sale Rights.
+This demonstrates a way to create and maintain a series of use-cases for the form.
+Each of them can be rendered for Investor.1., .2. or .3. by prefixing the key.
+E.g., add "&k=Investor.1.Voting.V2.r00t" to the URL in your browser.

-Voting.=[G/NVCA/2020/Voting/Form/Variant-BoardTwoPref-KH-CEO-Mut.md]
+Voting.V1.=[G/NVCA/2020/Voting/Form/Variant-Simple.md]

+Voting.V2.=[G/NVCA/2020/Voting/Form/Variant-BoardTwoPref-KH-CEO-Mut.md]

+Voting.V3.=[G/NVCA/2020/Voting/Form/Variant-SaleRights.md]

+Voting.V4.=[G/NVCA/2020/Voting/Form/Variant-SaleRights-BoardTwoPref-KH-CEO-Mut.md]

+Voting.=[G/NVCA/2020/Voting/Form/0.md] / the NVCA original

 CDA.=[G/NVCA/2020/LifeScience/LS-CDA/Form/0.md]